KILTprotocol/docs/docs/concepts/02_did.md

 did:kilt:light:014nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS
 ```

-Beyond the standard prefix `did:kilt:`, the `light:` component indicates that this DID is a light DID, hence it can be resolved and utilised offline.
+Beyond the standard prefix `did:kilt:`, the `light:` component indicates that this DID is a light DID, hence it can be resolved and utilized offline.

 Light DIDs optionally support the specification of an **encryption key** (of one of the supported key types) and some service endpoints, which are both serialized, encoded and added at the end of the DID, like the following: